ua-snap/cmip6-utils/regridding/README.md

 This directory is used for regridding all of the CMIP6 data mirrored on the ACDN to a common grid.
 The target grid is the NCAR CESM2 grid, which is also shared by a number of the other chosen models.

+This pipeline also crops these datasets to a pan-arctic domain of 50N - 90N.

 ## Running the regridding pipeline